Bonobo Mothers Are Very Concerned About Their Sons’ Sex Lives

 But mothers frequently took matters into their own hands, too.
 As Hanna did, they would stop unrelated males from interfering with their sons’ sexual encounters.
 They’d interfere themselves, stopping unrelated males from mating with other females.
 They’d gang up with their sons to evict other males from trees with lots of females.

-And that’s exactly what the team has now found: Males who still live with their mothers were three times more likely to sire their own children than those whose mothers had gone.
+And that’s exactly what the team has now found: Males who still live with their mother were three times more likely to sire their own children than those whose mothers had gone.

 Read: DNA reveals that chimps and bonobos had sex in the past

-Bonobos aren’t the only non-human animals where mothers clearly assist their adult sons.
-Orca (killer whale) mothers leads their sons to hot pots of salmon, and sons seemingly depend on that knowledge.
+Bonobos aren’t the only nonhuman animal group in which mothers clearly assist their adult sons.
+Orca (killer whale) mothers lead their sons to hot pots of salmon, and sons seemingly depend on that knowledge.
 If a mother orca dies, her sons’s odds of also dying within the next year can rise by up to 14 times.

 If that’s the case, one might expect bonobo females to also go through menopause—and there’s no evidence that they do.
 But Surbeck thinks that might be because no one has looked hard enough.
 “We’ve seen that certain females like Marta [Camillo’s mother] don’t reproduce for a long time,” he says.
 “We need to do a broader study to address this question properly.”